 The AgInnovate Team

-Danielle has been listed in the Emerald 2014 100 Women in Australian Agribusiness and was the 2013 Western Australian RIRDC Rural Woman of the Year.
+Danielle has been listed in the Emerald 2014 100 Women in Australian Agribusiness and was WA’s AgriFutures Rural Woman of the Year in 2013.
 Both these awards recognise her outstanding leadership and passion for the Australian agricultural industry.

-Danielle studied her Bachelor of Agribusiness Marketing (Curtin University) and has a Graduate Certificate in Rural Systems Management (Queensland University).
+Danielle studied her Bachelor of Agribusiness Marketing from Curtin University and has a Graduate Certificate in Rural Systems Management from Queensland University.
 She has completed a Diploma in Project Management and is a graduate member of the Australian Institute of Company Directors.
 She is currently completing her Master of Business Administration (MBA) with the Australian Institute of Management.